I purchased my Silnylon Tarptent Notch in December 2015 so I thought that it was about time that I published some sort of review.

 - not expensive

 - with the 109 cm interior height there is plenty of room to sit up

 Things I don’t like about the Tarptent Notch

-- you could leave the doors open in slight rain however there is not much clearance from the fly to the inner so rain will enter the inner and you are more or less forced to close the fly doors in rain weather.
+- you could leave the doors open in slight rain however there is not much clearance from the fly to the inner so rain will enter the solid mesh inner and you are more or less forced to close the fly doors in rain weather.
 Using the partial solid mesh interior I solved this problem and I can now leave the doors partially open.

-- if the wet fly doors come into contact with the mesh inner sides, which happens every time I exit the Notch, then the moisture will enter the inner, so keep your down quilt or sleeping bag away from the side when exiting
+- if the wet fly doors come into contact with the mesh inner sides, then the moisture will enter the inner, so keep your down quilt or sleeping bag away from the side when exiting.